yong9lum/Titanic_Project/README.md

 Following which, I created a stacked Ensemble Learning Model, making use of the predicted results of the five models above in an attempt to improve the overall performance.
 This model was created using XGBoost.

+Results from the base models show very promising results, with Gradient Boosting producing the lowest accuracy of 85.6% while Support Vector Machines predicted 100% of the testset.
+The ensemble model produced exactly the same results as the Gradient Boosting model.

 The dataset was retrieved from https://www.kaggle.com/c/titanic/overview.